Go make this Easy Chicken Cordon Bleu for dinner tonight! I’m not even kidding. It’s completely delicious, and the sauce

 Layer each chicken breast with 2 slices of ham so the entire top of the chicken is covered.
 Break each cheese slice in half and layer over the ham staggering them so that the entire breast is covered. (if using thin-cut cheese, use whole pieces and halves as needed.)
 Sprinkle breadcrumbs evenly over the top of each chicken breast.

-- Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices), and the bread crumbs are golden brown.
-You may want to broil the chicken for a minute or two to really brown the bread crumbs.
+- Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices).
+Turn your oven to broil on HGIH and cook the chicken for another minute or two to brown the bread crumbs.

 When the chicken is about halfway done, make the sauce.
 Start by melting the butter in a medium saucepan over medium to medium-high heat.
 Whisk in the flour to form a roux, cook for 1 to 2 minutes.